YiwenShaoStephen/pychain/README.md

   - `src` contains C++/CUDA code agnostic of PyTorch
   - `pytorch_bindings` contains the pytorch-based module of the LF-MMI objf function
     - `src`  contains C++ level implementation of the LF-MMI objf function
     - `pychain_pytorch`  contains python level implementation of the LF-MMI objf function.
-This includes the actual loss-function, which can be bound the C++ level code.
+This includes the actual loss-function module, which can be bound the C++ level code.
+      - `__init__.py`  the actual implementation of the python module
   - `openfst_bindings` contains the openfst-based module to interact with FSTs